Japan campaign

 The Japan campaign was a series of battles and engagements fought in and around the Japanese home islands, between Allied forces and the forces of Imperial Japan during the last stages of the Pacific campaign of World War II.
-The Japan campaign lasted from around June 1944 to the end of the Pacific War in August 1945.
+The Japan campaign lasted from April 1942 to the end of the Pacific War in September 1945.

 Air war

-Periodic air raids on Japan were the first attacks undertaken by Allied forces against the Japanese mainland.
+Periodic air raids on Japan were the first attacks undertaken by Allied forces against the Japanese mainland beginning with the Doolittle Raid in April 1942.
 In late 1944, these raids were followed by a major strategic bombing against cities, factories, and other war infrastructure throughout Japan, most notably: